maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ### Create Geometry
 At first, you need some kind of geometry that you want to ray trace and draw to the screen.

-We'll just use a simple triangle at first:
+We'll just use a simple triangle at first.
+Notice that for all buffers which will be used in acceleration containers later, the GPUBufferUsage.RAY_TRACING must be set.
 ````js
 let triangleVertices = new Float32Array([
    1.0,  1.0, 0.0,